 “The Word of God well understood and religiously obeyed is the shortest route to spiritual perfection.
 And we must not select a few favorite passages to the exclusion of others.
 Nothing less than a whole Bible can make a whole Christian.” – A. W. Tozer

 “The Bible is a harp with a thousand strings.
 Play on one to the exclusion of its relationship to the others, and you will develop discord.
 Play on all of them, keeping them in their places in the divine scale, and you will hear heavenly music all the time.” – William P. White

-BASIC BIBLE STUDY TOOLS – Some suggestions for some tools to use as you study the Bible to help get the most out of your Bible reading/study time.
+BASIC BIBLE STUDY TOOLS – Some suggestions for some tools to use as you study the Bible to help and get the most out of your Bible reading/study time.
 We are told to study God’s word, and we need to study it as efficiently as possible.
 (II Timothy 2:15 – Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.)